robinrendle/robinrendle.com/_posts/2020-10-21-why-does-this-design-crit-hurt.md

 But I know all this already, so why do design crits still hurt?

 Is it my ego?
-Am I always so desperate for praise and for being the hero to every problem?
+Am I always so desperate for praise and for being the hero in every situation?
 Am I a bad designer and should I quit the field altogether?

 Or should I just get back to work?